Mangere

 Mangere Geological & Terrain Conditions

-Mangere occupies flat-to-gently undulating terrain on the northeastern shore of the Manukau Harbour, shaped by volcanic activity that created Te Pane-o-Mataoho (Mangere Mountain).
-The suburb's geology reflects the interaction between volcanic deposits and harbour-margin sediments.
+Flat to gently undulating terrain on the northeastern shore of the Manukau Harbour, shaped by volcanic activity that left Te Pane-o-Mataoho as the suburb's dominant feature.
+The geology reflects the interaction between volcanic deposits and harbour-margin sediments, and the two don't behave the same way.

 Volcanic Cone Geology